 Type 1 diabetes is normally caused by the immune system mistakenly attacking the cells in the pancreas that secrete a hormone called insulin.
 This hormone helps cells to absorb glucose from the blood so they can use it for energy.
 As such, when insulin levels are too low, the cells cannot effectively absorb glucose from the bloodstream, so blood sugar levels get too high.

 In type 2 diabetes, the pancreas makes lower-than-normal amounts of insulin, and the body’s tissues don’t respond to the hormone normally.
 This is called “insulin resistance.”

 CFRD shares some traits with type 1 and type 2 diabetes.
 The sticky, thick mucus seen in CF damages the pancreas, leading to insufficient insulin production, much like in type 1 diabetes.
 The pancreas continues to produce insulin, but not enough to stay healthy.

 In addition, people with CF are often insulin-resistant, a hallmark of type 2 diabetes.
 Insulin resistance in CFRD can be especially evident during an illness, pregnancy, or when using steroid medications.

 Common CFRD symptoms include increased thirst and excessive urination, both of which result from abnormally high blood sugar levels.
 CFRD may also cause excessive fatigue, weight loss, and an unexplained decline in lung function.

 How is CFRD diagnosed?

-Most CFRD patients do not know they are diabetic until the disease is diagnosed.
-For this reason, CF care guidelines for CFRD recommend that people with CF age 10 and older undergo an oral glucose tolerance test every year.
+Most CFRD patients do not know they have diabetes until the disease is diagnosed.
+For this reason, CF care guidelines for CFRD recommend that people with CF undergo an oral glucose tolerance test every year starting at age 10.